 0 The The state does not offer opportunity for participant-employer authority.
-0 Participants may elect participant-employer Authority (Check each that applies): Participant/Co-Employer .
+0 Par Participants may elect participant-employer Authority (Check each that applies): the co-employer (the common law of payroll and huma conducting emplo Participant/Co-Employer .
 The participant (or the participant's representative) functions as the co-employer (managing employer) of workers who provide waiver services.
 An agency is the common law employer of participant-selected/recruited staff and performs necessary payroll and human resources functions.
 Supports are available to assist the participant in conducting employer-related functions.
 Participant/Common Law Employer .
 The participant (or the participant's representative) is the common law employer of workers who provide waiver services.
 An IRS-approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and state law.
 Supports are available to assist the participant in conducting employer-related functions.